decidim/decidim/decidim-system/README.md

 ## Usage

-This is on the default Decidim installation so you should not change anything to use this participatory space.
+This is on the default Decidim installation so you should not change anything to use this feature.

 ## Multi-tenancy in Decidim